under-view/kmsroots/docs/vulkan.rst

 		float                   samplerMaxLod;
 		VkBool32                samplerUnnormalizedCoordinates;

-	Most members may also be located at `VkSamplerCreateInfo`_.
+	More information can be found at `VkSamplerCreateInfo`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device)